 When water supplies dwindled and proved insufficient, the Bangwato left Phalatswe and established their new capital at Serowe, where it remains today.

 Some wild animals, such as baboons, vervet monkeys, porcupines, rock dassies and leopard, still inhabit the area.
 There are two Cape Vulture breeding colonies, the largest situated at Gootau, with more than 200 breeding pairs.
-The village headman must be approached to visit this site, and care should be taken not to disturb the birds.
+The village headman must be approached to visit this site, and care should not disturb the birds.

-The nearby Photophoto Gorge is less impressive than Moremi Gorge, but more accessible.
+The nearby Photophoto Gorge is less impressive than Moremi Gorge but more accessible.
 It is used to water livestock and for religious rituals.